SihaoCheng/WD_models/README.md

 'cool_rate^-1': | 1d-array.
 The reciprocal of cooling rate dt / d(bp-rp), in Gyr/mag.
 'Mag':          | 1d-array.
 The chosen absolute magnitude, converted from the atmosphere interpolation.
 'color':        | 1d-array.
 The chosen color index, converted from the atmosphere interpolation.

-generates the values of the Gaia color BP-RP and the bolometric correction G-Mbol of Gaia G band, and interpolates the mapping:
-        (logteff, logg) --> BP-RP or G-Mbol.
-Then, it reads the mass, logg, total age (if it exists), cooling age, logteff, and absolute bolometric magnitude Mbol from white dwarf cooling models, and stacks the data points from different cooling tracks.
-  Finally, it interpolates the mapping between parameters such as logg, logteff and Gaia photometry.
-A typical form of these mappings is:
-        (BP-RP, G) --> para,
-from the HR diagram to WD parameters.